dtwrks/elm-book/README.md

 ## Start with a chapter.

-You can create one chapter for each one of your UI elements and split it in sections to showcase all of their possible variants.
+You can create one chapter for each one of your UI elements and split it in elements to showcase all of their possible variants.

     buttonsChapter : UIChapter x
     buttonsChapter =
         chapter "Buttons"
-            |> withSections
+            |> withElements
                 [ ( "Default", button [] [] )
                 , ( "Disabled", button [ disabled True ] [] )
                 ]

 Don't be limited by this pattern though.
-A chapter and its sections may be used however you want.
+A chapter and its elements may be used however you want.
 For instance, if it's useful to have a catalog of possible colors or typographic styles in your documentation, why not dedicate a chapter to it?

 ## Then, create your book.

-Your UIBook is a collection of chapters.
+Your ElmBook is a collection of chapters.

-    book : UIBook ()
+    book : ElmBook ()
     book =
         book "MyApp" ()
             |> withChapters